Chairman of the Supreme People's Assembly

-The Chairman of the Supreme People's Assembly is the presiding officer of the Supreme People's Assembly, the legislature of North Korea.
+The chairman of the Supreme People's Assembly is the presiding officer of the Supreme People's Assembly, the supreme state organ of power of North Korea.
+The chairman also concurrently serves as the chairman of the Standing Committee of the Supreme People's Assembly.

 The Supreme People's Assembly elects a chairman to preside its sessions.
 Vice chairmen are elected alongside the chairman.
+The president of the State Affairs Commission has the powers to suspend the duties of, appoint, or dismiss the premier during the recess of the Supreme People's Assembly.

-From 1972 until 1998, the chairman of the Supreme People's Assembly was concurrently the Chairman of the Standing Committee of the Supreme People's Assembly.
+From 1972 until 1998 and since 2026, the chairman of the Supreme People's Assembly has been ex officio the chairman of the Standing Committee of the Supreme People's Assembly.

-The most recent chairman was Pak In-chol, who was elected on 23 January 2023 and served until 20 September 2025.
-The position has since been vacant.
+The position is vacant since 20 June 2026.